-This year, the theme of International Mother Language Day is “Multilingual education – a necessity to transform education”.
-The day focuses on promoting awareness of linguistic and cultural diversity and also multilingualism.
+Last year, the theme of International Mother Language Day is “Multilingual education – a necessity to transform education”.
+This special day focuses on promoting awareness of linguistic and cultural diversity and also multilingualism.

 As knowledge grows, people are coming to understand that languages are critical for growth, ensuring cultural variety, and facilitating international conversation, but they are also important for cooperation and educational quality for everyone.